-With approximately 20,000 new cases reported each year, Lyme disease is the most common vector-borne disease in the United States … Lyme disease became nationally notifiable in 1991.
+With approximately 20,000 new cases reported each year, Lyme Disease is the most common vector-borne disease in the United States … Lyme Disease became nationally notifiable in 1991.
 Source

-It was after a month of “weird” symptoms, several trips to the doctor, and several rounds of tests, that they finally realized that Lyme Disease was the reason for all of my recent ailments.
+It was after a month of having “weird” symptoms, several trips to the doctor, and several rounds of tests, that they finally realized Lyme Disease was the reason for all of my recent ailments.

-Here’s what I started experiencing — out of the blue — one morning:
+Here’s what I started experiencing (out of the blue) one morning:

 - Massive aches and pains in all joints — mostly feet and neck, and to a lesser degree my hands (fingers).
 It was so bad in my feet that it was very hard to walk.
-And so bad at my neck that I couldn’t turn my head to the right or left, up or down; the muscles were so tight leading to a stiff neck like I’ve never experienced before.
+And so bad at my neck that I couldn’t turn my head to the right or left, up or down — the muscles were so tight leading to a stiff neck like I’ve never experienced before.